Are you wondering what to look for in a window air conditioner?

-If you are in the market for a new window air conditioner, it is important to look into the features that are available and find the air conditioner that has the best set of options for your needs.
+If you are in the market for a new window AC unit, it is important to find the air conditioner that has the best set of options for your needs.

-While the main goal of a window AC unit is to cool down your home, you’ll find that there are many features that aide in the ease of use of your air conditioner.
+While the main goal of a window air conditioner is to cool down your home, you’ll find that there are many features that aid in your use of a new air conditioner.

-Depending on your situation you may require more or less functions to make the air conditioner work best inside your home, so it is good to know what choices you have.
+Depending on your situation you may require more or fewer functions to make the air conditioner work best inside your home, so it is good to know what choices you have.

 The thermostat is the most important part of the AC unit.

 It gives you the ability to control the output temperature of your air conditioner.
 The lower you have the thermostat set, the cooler it will make the room.

 Some lower cost window AC units will have a regular mechanical thermostat while the majority of other will have a digital thermostat.

 Basic air conditioners with a mechanical thermostat will have a dial for you to rotate in order to set the desired temperature for the room.
 This dial has a number range such as 1 to 7 which pertains to the coldness setting as opposed to a certain degree.